Aetna considers endoscopic ultrasonography (EUS) medically necessary for any of the following indications:

 Aetna considers EUS experimental and investigational for all other indications because of insufficient evidence in the peer-reviewed literature, including the following conditions:

-EUS-elastography (for differential diagnosis of malignant lymph nodes); and
+EUS-elastography (for differentiation of benign and malignant pancreatic masses; differential diagnosis of malignant lymph nodes); and

 For staging of tumors shown to be metastatic by other imaging methods (unless the results are the basis for therapeutic decisions); and